Scripter17/url-cleaner/README.md

 You can also make your own frontends by using the [`url_cleaner_engine`](engine) crate.

-## Default cleaner
+## Bundled cleaner

-URL Cleaner Engine comes with a cleaner currently called the default cleaner (better name pending).
-The default cleaner is meant for general purpose cleaning of URLs you would typically click on and send to/get from friends.
+URL Cleaner Engine comes with a cleaner currently called the bundled cleaner (better name pending).
+The bundled cleaner is meant for general purpose cleaning of URLs you would typically click on and send to/get from friends.

-The default cleaner also has a variety of optional flags you can set such as changing `x.com` URLs to `vxtwitter.com`, making URLs for the mobile version of websites into the desktop version, and so on.
+The bundled cleaner also has a variety of optional flags you can set such as changing `x.com` URLs to `vxtwitter.com`, making URLs for the mobile version of websites into the desktop version, and so on.

-For more information, see the [default cleaner's documentation](default_cleaner.md).
+For more information, see the [bundled cleaner's documentation](bundled_cleaner.md).

 # Performance